We launch entrepreneurial leaders into the workforce.

 We make sure your workforce is ready for it.

-Having awareness people’s passions, powers, and preferences to be intentional with your leadership
+Having awareness of people’s passions, powers, and preferences to be intentional with your leadership

 Demonstrating empathy for and collaboration with others to be influential in your leadership